-Please note, travelling to the 5th station at Mount Fuji is only possible if weather conditions permit it.
-Drive to Suwa to check in to your hotel for an overnight stay, your hotel this evening will have onsen facilities for you to enjoy.
 Please note that you will need to pack a small overnight bag for tonight as your main luggage will be transferred separately this morning and arrive at your hotel in Takayama the next day.
 Due to your early start this morning, you may need to take a packed breakfast with you (provided).